pachr/ansible-memcached/README.md

 ## Vars

 - hosts : hosts groupname
+ * Type : string
  * No default, it must be specifiy in cmd

 - remote_user : the remote user on AWS
  * Type : string
- *  Default : ubuntu
+ * No default, it must be specify in cmd

 - listen : the listening ip address
  * Type : string
  * Default : 127.0.0.1

 - user : the user who launch the memcached deamon
  * Type : string
  * Default : root

 - memory : the maximum memory used (Mb)
  * Type : integer
  * Default : 64

 - max_connections : the maximum simultaneous connections
  * Type : integer
  * Default : 1024

 ## group_vars